SUFE-AIFLM-Lab/FinEval/README.md

 Welcome to **FinEval**

-Large Language Models (LLMs) have demonstrated remarkable performance in various natural language processing tasks, but their effectiveness in more challenging and domain-specific tasks remains largely unexplored.
-This article introduces FinEval, a benchmark designed specifically for financial domain knowledge in LLMs.
+Currently, while Large Language Models (LLMs) demonstrate excellent performance in general domains, their security and complex task processing capabilities in the highly specialized and risk-sensitive financial industry remain uncertain.
+This paper introduces FinEval, a pioneering Chinese benchmark dataset constructed to comprehensively evaluate the professional capabilities and security of LLMs in the financial domain, providing a solid foundation for addressing this challenge.

-FinEval, a benchmark for evaluating financial domain knowledge in LLMs, is based on quantitative foundational methods.
-It consists of 8,351 question types that closely align with real-world application scenarios, including multiple-choice questions, subjective open-ended questions and objective short-answer  questions, reasoning planning, and retrieval-based QA.
-These questions cover topics such as Financial Academic Knowledge, Financial Industry Knowledge, Financial Security Knowledge and Financial Agent.
-To ensure a comprehensive assessment of model performance, FinEval combines objective and subjective evaluation criteria such as Accuracy, Rouge-L, and expert evaluation guidelines, utilizing zero-shot, five-shot, zero-shot CoT and five-shot CoT methods for evaluation.
-By evaluating state-of-the-art LLMs on FinEval, the results show that Claude 3.5-Sonnet achieves the highest weighted average score of 72.9 across all financial domain categories under zero-shot setting, indicating significant growth potential of LLMs in financial domain knowledge.
-Our work provides a more comprehensive benchmark for evaluating financial knowledge, incorporating simulated exam data and open-ended questions, covering a wide range of evaluation scopes for large language models.
+The FinEval financial domain evaluation benchmark, based on quantitative fundamental methods and developed through long-term objective research, summarization, and rigorous manual screening, utilizes over 26,000 diverse question types that are highly consistent with real-world application scenarios.
+These include multiple-choice questions, subjective and objective short-answer questions, reasoning and planning tasks, and retrieval-based question answering, covering financial academic knowledge, financial industry knowledge, financial security knowledge, financial intelligent agents, financial multi-modality, and financial rigor.
+It aims to comprehensively examine the overall application capabilities of large models in the financial domain.
+To ensure a comprehensive evaluation of model performance, FinEval combines subjective and objective scoring standards in its textual capability tests, including Accuracy, Rouge-L, and detailed expert evaluation criteria.
+It employs zero-shot, five-shot, zero-shot Chain-of-Thought (CoT), and five-shot CoT methods for evaluation.

+By evaluating state-of-the-art LLMs on FinEval, the textual performance results show that Claude 3.5-Sonnet, under a zero-shot setting, achieved the highest average score of 72.9 across all financial domain tasks, indicating significant growth potential for LLMs in financial domain knowledge.
+In the multi-modal performance results, Qwen-VL-max performed the best among all evaluated models, achieving an average score of 76.3 and securing the top scores among evaluated models in ten sub-scenarios.
+This strongly suggests that Qwen-VL-max possesses stable and robust capabilities across multi-modal business scenarios of varying depths within finance.
+Our work provides a more comprehensive benchmark for financial knowledge assessment, utilizing common images from financial business scenarios, simulated examination data, and some open-ended questions, covering a broad scope of LLM evaluation.

 # Content